fieldtrip/website/development/project/code_review.md

 ### 4.5.
 Dependency analysis

 A dependency analysis gives information on how functions interact with other functions.
 Matlab does have functionality for dependency analysis, however as far as I can find it is only available within the Matlab Project functionality.
 Thus first a Matlab Project needs to be created for Fieldtrip, before the dependency analysis can be used.
 Creating a project did work, although it took quite some time.
 However, accessing the dependency analysis though the GUI of the Matlab Project failed, a message came up that it was unable to finish creating a graph.
 There is also a command line interface to the dependency analysis (since 2019a), that still relies on first creating a Matlab Project.
-The reference for the Matlab Project (https://nl.mathworks.com/help/matlab/ref/matlab.project.project.html) shows the command line interface for matlab projects, including examples of interacting with the dependencies information.
-More examples, for instance of how to get dependency information for particular files, can be found on https://nl.mathworks.com/help/matlab/matlab_prog/create-and-edit-projects- programmatically.html, section Get File Dependencies.
+The reference for the [Matlab Project](https://nl.mathworks.com/help/matlab/ref/matlab.project.project.html) shows the command line interface for matlab projects, including examples of interacting with the dependencies information.
+More examples, for instance of how to get dependency information for particular files, can be found on <https://nl.mathworks.com/help/matlab/matlab_prog/create-and-edit-projects-programmatically.html>, section "Get File Dependencies".
 Note that even once the Matlab Project is created, calling the updateDependencies method again takes a long time.

 **Recommendation** : Do not invest time yet in dependency analysis.
 This tooling can be useful if there is a particular goal to be achieved that requires information on function dependencies.
 However, there does not appear to be such a goal at present.
 Also, the use of many private directories with duplicated functions makes that the dependency analysis will not be exhaustive in showing what functions depend on a certain lower level function, making it less useful in evaluating the impact of changes to a lower level function.